match & imatch

 On systems where the watched root is a case insensitive filesystem (this is the

-common case for macOS and Windows), match
+common case for macOS and Windows), match is equivalent to imatch.

 Since 4.7.